mrzool/s-town/source/01-episode1.md

 B: Cuz, what do you, what do you get depressed about?

 J: Sighs oh my god, I am 49 years old, or is it 48?
 Well I'm closer to 49.
-I should have, you know boy if you use this in the future you'll sure have to have the cuckoo bird bleeping, I should have got out of this godddamn fucking shit town in my 20s.
+I should have, you know boy if you use this in the future you'll sure have to have the cuckoo bird bleeping, I should have got out of this goddamn fucking shit town in my 20s.
 I should have done something useful with my life.
 I love my home.
 I don't know why.
 You know I've lived here all my life.
 My mom's lived here all her life, my dad's lived here most of his life, and Grandpa Miller's lived here all his life.
 Places like that should be important.
 I'm looking out over a yard.
 We got a rose garden here that's 300 fucking feet long.
 I plant a hedge maze out here.
 It's the only one in the state.
 You can go to Google Maps and enter 33.202461,-87.13115

 B: Woah woah, slow down.
 Let me type this in as you're telling me.